rainder/resolve-parent/README.md

 # resolve-parent

-Resolves closest package.json file in a CWD tree
+Resolves closest file/directory in a CWD tree

 #### Instalation